TUM-DAML/pprgo_pytorch/README.md

 To see for yourself how fast PPRGo runs even on a large dataset we've set up a [Google Colab notebook](???), which trains and generates predictions for the Reddit dataset, as described in the paper.

 ## Installation
 You can install the repository using `pip install -e .`.
-However, installing the requirements like this will result in TensorFlow using CUDA 10.0, which contains a bug that affects PPRGo.
-We recommend importing the Anaconda environment saved in `environment.yaml` instead, which provides the correct TensorFlow and CUDA versions.

 ## Run the code
 This repository contains a demo notebook for running training and inference (`demo.ipynb`) and a script for running the model on a cluster with [SEML](https://github.com/TUM-DAML/seml) (`run_seml.py`).